SimonMaracine/checkers-engine/engine/protocol.md

 ### GETPARAMETERS

 Asks the engine about its configurable parameters.
-The engine can have any number of parameters, even zero.
+The engine can have any number of parameters up to 512, even 0.
 They must be initialized by the time the **INIT** command finishes processing.

 The possible types are: